-eScience – the techniques and technologies of data-driven discovery
+eScience – the techniques and technologies of data-intensive discovery

-- I am the Founding Director of the
+From 2008-17 I served as the Founding Director of the

 machine learning, cloud computing, and others.
 Our support comes from the University of Washington,

-the Gordon and Betty Moore Foundation, Microsoft, Google, Amazon.com, and others.
+the Gordon and Betty Moore Foundation, the Alfred P. Sloan Foundation, the Washington Research Foundation, the National Science Foundation, Microsoft, Google, Amazon, and others;

 Data architecture for the Ocean Observatories Initiative

-- I am an Adjunct Professor in the University of Washington's world-renowned School of Oceanography.
-I participate in various aspects of the NSF Ocean Observatories Initiative, which is deploying 1,000 km of fiber optic cable on the seafloor on the Juan de Fuca plate with the goal of transforming oceanography from an expeditionary to an observatory science.
+I am an Adjunct Professor in the University of Washington's world-renowned School of Oceanography.
+I have participated in various aspects of the NSF Ocean Observatories Initiative, which deployed 1,000 km of fiber optic cable equipped with chemical, physical, biological, and optical instrument on the seafloor on the Juan de Fuca plate with the goal of transforming aspects of oceanography from an expeditionary to an observatory science.
 My late friend Jim Gray was an active participant in the early stages of this effort.
-My recent Ph.D. student Keith Grochow built a
+My Ph.D. student Keith Grochow built a

 novel visualization system